Xilinx/Vitis_Libraries/docs/guide_L1/internals/aes.rst

 Original Implementation
 =======================

-AES-256 consist of 5 part: KeyExpansion, SubBytes, ShiftRows, MixColumns and AddRoundKey.
+AES-128/192/256 encryption consist of 5 part: KeyExpansion, SubBytes, ShiftRows, MixColumns and AddRoundKey.

-KeyExpansion generates 15 round keys from original cipher key and they maps to 2-D array as states do.
+KeyExpansion generates 11/13/15 round keys from original cipher key and they maps to 2-D array as states do.

-AES-256 first does XOR add to input plain data blocks with first roundkey.
+AES encryption first does XOR add to input plain data blocks with first roundkey.
-Then AES-256 performs 14 round of processing with the last 14 round keys, each at a time.
+Then AES-128/192/256 encryption performs 10/12/14 round of processing with the left round keys, each at a time.
 Each round sequentially does SubBytes, ShiftRows, MixColumns and AddRoundKey.

 .. image:: /images/original_flow.png